strongbugman/ant_nest/README.rst

 ========

 * Useful http client out of box
-* Things(request, response and item) can though pipelines(in async or not)
+* Easy things(request, response and item) pipelines(in async or not)
-* Item extractor,  it`s easy to define and extract(by xpath, jpath or regex) one item we want from html, json or strings.
+* Easy Item extractor, define data detail(by xpath, jpath or regex) and extract from html, json or strings.
-* Custom "ensure_future" and "as_completed" api provide a easy work flow
+* Easy work flow

 Install
 =======